 We love when couples have specialty drinks at their wedding bar, because it’s such an easy spot to add some extra personalization and really surprise and excite your guests.
 We knew that Celebration Sidekicks would be the perfect bartender for our shoot, because they love creating custom specialty drinks.
 The bar itself was created by Celebration Sidekicks, and they served up such fun, creative, and COLORFUL drink options.
 The Mad Hatter was a Malibu and Midori mix with some sour and citrus juices; The Red Queen was a gin and cranberry juice cocktail with Elderflower liqueur, lemon and cranberry; and the Chamomile Cocktail was a tequila drink with chamomile simple syrup, lime and salt.

-All our favorite weddings include some kind of entertainment, activity or detail that surprises and excites guests, and I've been crossing my fingers that one day I'll be able to work a wedding with one of my favorite wedding vendors for this purpose - Amazing Magic by Wayne Anderson.
-It was a no-brainer to include Wayne as the entertainment for the shoot, since he is just as magical as Wonderland.
+All our favorite weddings include some kind of entertainment, activity or detail that surprises and excites guests, and I’ve been crossing my fingers that one day I’ll be able to work a wedding with one of my favorite entertainment vendors – Amazing Magic by Wayne Anderson.
+It was a no brainer to include Wayne as the entertainment for the shoot, since he is just as magical as Wonderland.
 His card tricks tied into the playing cards in Alice in Wonderland, and he thoroughly entertained our couple and all the vendors.

 Southern Vintage Table created an awesome blog post about the individual items we used for this shoot, and how everything came together.